idsinge/hiaudio_backend/README.md

 Then rename the folder `beatbytebot_webapp` to `webapp`

-Note: in dev it might be useful to temporarly ignore the contents of the public directory, this can be done with
+**Hint**: during development it might be useful to temporarly ignore the contents of the public directory, this can be done with

 ```
 # ignore public/ contents for git diff, grep, status, etc.